paul2t/xfind/readme.md

 You can select a line with up/down arrows.
 Also page up/down.
 Then press enter to open this file using a specified command line.
+Or press CTRL+C to copy the path of the file.
 In the command line, %p will be replaced by the path of the file. %l will be replaced by the line number. %c will be replaced by the column number.
 You can specify as many arguments as you whish.
 There are some examples in the help command.
 Only Sublime Text 3 has been tested.
 When you close the program, the config you specified is saved in xfind.ini.
 It is restored when the program is launched.